The Worst Sin

 An example is useful here.
 In terms of harming one's self, not harming others, which sin is more severe: being overly-jealous, or never giving charity?
 Both are extremes.
 I would say the latter is worse.
 Why?
 It is because one is corrupted in the area of justice, which is far more significant of moral decay than one's feelings of envy.
 My acts of justice reflect a more primary nature in man than envy.

-Now, if we are deviant in our primary components, then as "man and woman" we are more corrupt, than if we deviate in minor emotions.
+Now, if we are deviant in our primary components, we are more corrupt, than if we deviate in minor emotions.
 This is understood.
 Being a sloppy dresser is not as bad as being crooked in business due to ego emotions.
 For our style is not central to our definition as a human, whereas ego is a primary component.
 If we corrupt our egos, that which is more central in ourselves is corrupt, so the sin is worse.
 Similarly, the sicker person is one with liver disease, not one with a wart.
 We can now answer what makes these 3 sins so severe.

 Idolatry occurs when man's grip on reality is lost.
 He accepts his imagination and fantasy as real.
 Thus, he bows and prays to stone idols.
 He has erred in the most important area: what God is.
 His soul is severely damaged, unlike one who thinks blue is red.
 In both cases, one maintains a falsehood.
 But the greater the falsehood, the more corrupt the person.

-In all three, the person has distanced himself from God; either through corrupt soul as he thinks God is something else; through overindulgence in lusts which removes him from a life as an intelligent being, or placing himself – not God – as the center of the universe by murdering others.
+In all three, the person has distanced himself from God; either through corrupt soul as he thinks God is something else; through overindulgence in lusts which removes him from a life as an intelligent being, or placing himself—not God—as the center of the universe by murdering others.
 This explains why these three sinners are punished here, and forfeit the afterlife.
 All 3 sinners have deviated severely (gadol) from the path God set for mankind.
 Their lives no longer have value.
 Their souls are destroyed, unless they repent.
 This is why the word "great" is reserved for application to these 3 sins, for it is these alone, wherein man deviates in his major components.

 How is Lashon Hara equivalent to these 3?

-We must appreciate that speech is a very gratifying tool; we feel actual satisfaction through our words.
+We must appreciate that speech is a very gratifying tool; we feel deep satisfaction through our words.
 This makes it akin to sexual prohibition, for it too aims at satisfaction of an instinctual drive.

 When speaking Lashon Hara, we are intent on character assassination.
 We don't wish to pay the consequence of a prison term for murder, so we "kill" the person we hate through speech.
 This is how it is akin to murder.
 We view another person as worthless, for they threaten our ego.
-Our concept of ourself in this case is the "center of reality," and this obscures God's position.
+Our concept of ourselves in this case is the "center of reality," and this obscures God's position.

 Lashon Hara is also akin to idolatry, as we said, one fabricates a "setting it straight" scenario in his psyche when he derides another.
 In his fantasies he feels that through Lashon Hara, he got even.
 But in fact, nothing transpired at all, just as nothing is true about the belief in idols hearing one's prayers.
 In Lashon Hara and idolatry, one accepts imagination as reality.